learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 # Draw a plot showing overlapping of distribution means and sds for incpection
 ```

-So we are able to see some slight differences in the mean and standard deviation of control and experimental groups.
+There are some slight differences between the mean and standard deviation of the control and experimental groups.
 This is a good sign to further our experimentation and to calculate whether the difference is significant, or not.

 ## The Null Hypothesis

-In our drug efficacy experiment example, we can define our null hypothesis to be that there is no difference between a subject taking a placebo and and the treatment drug.
+In thus drug efficacy experiment example, you can define our null hypothesis to be that there is no difference between a subject taking a placebo and the treatment drug.

 >**$H_{0}$: The mean difference between treatment and control groups is zero. i.e. $H_{0} = H_{1}$**